 There are a lot of professions out there that come with prestige in our part of the world.
 Certainly teaching is not one of them; neither is journalism.
 One can’t say bloggers have that much prestige compared to lawyers (not just people with law degrees), engineers and doctors.
-Lawyers for example respect one another; they call each other ‘learned friend’.
+Lawyers, for example, respect one another; they call each other ‘learned friend’.

-However, how such corrections and sanitization is done is critical, critical because in the media fraternity, no one can claim to be an island.
+However, how such corrections and sanitization is done is critical, critical because, in the media fraternity, no one can claim to be an island.
 What is the use of an island when the water body that surrounds you, that water body that makes you brag, has been desecrated by none other than yourself, and then you still thread on it to get off your island?

 Unfortunately, bloggers and online writers in the industry do not respect one another, and by extension do not respect themselves.
-If you respect yourself, you will shudder to disrespect or look down upon a colleague, whose crime may be not having the number of following or traffic you have, or not acquiring the degrees or book knowledge you have.
+If you respect yourself, you will shudder to disrespect or look down upon a colleague, whose crime maybe not having the number of following or traffic you have, or not acquiring the degrees or book knowledge you have.

 “This is why many of you [bloggers] cannot even buy a decent shirt to wear to events—mostly looking like some cheap road sweepers while these artistes shine in money and cars,”

-In fact this is one of the least I would want to share here, so as not to glorify stupidity!
+This is one of the least I would want to share here, so as not to glorify stupidity!

-In fact one need not be religious to even understand this.
+One need not be religious to even understand this.
 Common sense (sorry for the use of the word ‘common’ here because it is not common at all to the proud) will tell you to show humility, and respect others for who and what they stand for.